 Students are expected to arrive to class on time.
 At the High School and Middle School levels, students who arrive after the designated start time are considered tardy.
-At the high school, 3 tardies are equivalent to one absence.
+At the high school, 3 tardies is equivalent to one absence.
+Students who arrive 10 or more minutes late to class are considered absent for that period.
+Elementary students are marked for a half day absence if they arrive after 9:00 or leave before 2:00.